qpdf/qpdf/manual/design.rst

 ``QPDF::replaceReserved`` to replace the reserved objects with the real ones.
-This functionality will never be needed by most applications, but it is used internally by QPDF when copying objects from other PDF files, as discussed in :ref:`ref.foreign-objects`.
+This functionality will never be needed by most applications, but it is used internally by QPDF when copying objects from other PDF files, as discussed in :ref:`foreign-objects`.
 For an example of how to use reserved objects, search for ``newReserved`` in :file:`test_driver.cc` in qpdf's sources.

-.. _ref.foreign-objects:
+.. _foreign-objects:

 Copying Objects From Other PDF Files
 ------------------------------------